$\infty$-Operads as Analytic Monads: Polynomial Functors

 using the Beck-Chevalley transformation for the cartesian square and the counit for $\beta_{!} \dashv \beta^{*}$.
 Observe that the component of $\phi$ on the terminal object $\id_I$ is essentially $\beta$ itself (as follows since right adjoints preserve terminal objects): $\phi_{\id_I} \colon F'(\id_I) \to F(\id_I)$ is canonically identified with $\beta\colon B' \to B$ as maps over $J$. \end{defn}

 Our goal in this subsection is to show that in the $\infty$-category of spaces, this construction gives an equivalence between the space of such diagrams and the mapping space $\Map_{\txt{PolyFun}(I,J)}(F', F)$.
 (Later, we will show that this extends to an equivalence of \icats{}.)
-We first prove that every cartesian natural transformation is of this form, which follows from the following observation: \begin{lemma} Suppose $\mathcal{C}$ is an \icat{} with a terminal object $*$ and $\mathcal{D}$ is an \icat{} with pullbacks.
+We first prove that every cartesian natural transformation is of this form, which is a consequence of the following observation: \begin{lemma} Suppose $\mathcal{C}$ is an \icat{} with a terminal object $*$ and $\mathcal{D}$ is an \icat{} with pullbacks.
 Then the functor

 is a cartesian fibration, and the cartesian morphisms are precisely the cartesian natural transformations. \end{lemma} \begin{proof} Observe that $\txt{ev}_{*}$ has a right adjoint $r$, taking $d \in \mathcal{D}$ to the constant functor $r(d) \colon \mathcal{C} \to \mathcal{D}$ with value $d$.
 Let $\eta$ denote the unit and $\epsilon$ the counit.
 We can apply the criterion of (the dual of) \cite{nmorita}*{Corollary 4.52}: $\txt{ev}_{*}$ is cartesian \IFF{} for every functor $F \in \Fun(\mathcal{C}, \mathcal{D})$ and every morphism $d \to F(*)$ in $\mathcal{D}$, in the pullback square